Division of Cook: History

-Boundaries
+Geography

+The division is located in the southern suburbs of Sydney in parts of the local government areas of Sutherland, Bayside and Georges River.
+It includes Burraneer, Caringbah, Caringbah South, Cronulla, Dolans Bay, Dolls Point, Grays Point, Greenhills Beach, Gymea, Gymea Bay, Kangaroo Point, Kareela, Kirrawee, Kurnell, Lilli Pilli, Miranda, Oyster Bay, Port Hacking, Sandringham, Sans Souci, Sylvania, Sylvania Waters, Taren Point, Woolooware, and Yowie Bay; as well as parts of Como, Jannali, Ramsgate, Ramsgate Beach and Sutherland.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

-The division is located in the southern suburbs of Sydney, including Beverley Park, Burraneer, Caringbah, Caringbah South, Carss Park, Cronulla, Dolans Bay, Dolls Point, Greenhills Beach, Gymea Bay, Kangaroo Point, Kogarah Bay, Kurnell, Kyle Bay, Lilli Pilli, Miranda, Monterey, Port Hacking, Ramsgate, Ramsgate Beach, Sandringham, Sans Souci, Sylvania Waters, Taren Point, Woolooware, and Yowie Bay; as well as parts of Blakehurst, Connells Point, Gymea, Kogarah, and Sylvania.